A variable containing a string does not need quotes

 one two

 As noted in the help section on path-like variables, fish introduces special semantics for variables marked as path-like variables.
-Any variable can be turned into a path-like variable by using the --path flag when calling set, as shown above.
+We can turn any variable into a path-like variable by using the --path flag when calling set, just like in the preceding example.

-In order to maintain backward-compatible behavior with other programs that are invoked from a fish shell and inherit its environment, a colon is implicitly added every time a path-like variable is expanded inside quotes or similar.
+fish maintains backward-compatible behavior with other programs that you invoke from a fish shell and inherit its environment.
+A colon is implicitly added every time fish expands a path-like variable inside quotes or similar.

 If you watch out for this, it’s much more pleasant to work with paths in fish.

-For example, when managing work-related documents, paths might contain spaces, or, worse, newlines, and it is quite handy to have well-documented behavior for these.
-I was about to wag my finger at fish, when I realized that my current habits and workaround for legacy shell behavior are the issue, not fish’s attempt at fixing them.
+For example, when managing work-related documents, paths might contain spaces, or, worse, newlines, and it’s handy to have well-documented behavior for these.
+I was about to wag my finger at fish.
+Then, I realized that my current habits and workaround for legacy shell behavior are the issue. fish’s attempt at fixing them isn’t the issue.

 Nowadays I prefer writing fish scripts over bash scripts, at least for my own purposes.
-If programs are instructed to use 0 byte values as separator (\0), then these can be turned into fish arrays using string split0 as documented here.
+If you instruct programs to use 0 byte values as separator (\0), then fish can turn these into fish arrays using string split0 as documented here.

-Next time you try out fish, take note of these improved semantics, and maybe you will consider making fish your daily driver like I have.
+Next time you try out fish, take note of these improved semantics, and perhaps you may consider making fish your daily driver like I have.

 Tags